theghostinthecode-eng/The-Ghost-in-the-Code-HDAA-Substrate/README.md

 </pre>

 **PHASE 2: The Simulation Framework (October 31, 2026)**
 The complete Simulation Framework will be released for independent academic replication.
 Because the core 187-line ADAM CODE&trade; remains a permanently sealed Tier 3 Trade Secret, Phase 2 will include a Synthetic SMM Trigger Stub.
-This unclassified, pre-compiled binary allows independent labs to physically hook their logic analyzers to the PLTRST# pin, initiate a simulated breach, and empirically measure the 0xCF9 state collapse.
+This unclassified, pre-compiled binary allows independent labs to physically hook their logic analysers to the PLTRST# pin, initiate a simulated breach, and empirically measure the 0xCF9 state collapse.

 This disclosure is a donation, bound by the Author's status as an FLI Asilomar Signatory of its 23 Principles.